 When the scope of work will change the structural load, it is important that you submit engineering calculations that show the continuity of the load path from floors or other affected members all the way to the foundation.

 If your house is located in a floodplain, there are restrictions that may limit your ability to add or to significantly improve your house.
 The work may require retrofitting your house to be flood resistant.
 Flood plain information is available on Portland Maps Flood Hazard gallery.
-If the property is located in a flood plain, talk to Site Development & Septic Review in the early stages for what is needed.
+If the property is located in a flood plain, talk to Site Development Permits and Inspections in the early stages for what is needed.

 Converting a garage